 Alipore in central Kolkata recorded a massive 222 mm of rainfall and Dumdum 194 mm between 8 am and 8:30 pm.
 Even when the rain stopped in most parts of Kolkata after 9 pm, high-velocity winds continued to sweep the metropolis and its satellite towns.

-Almost the entire city was plunged into darkness since the evening as electric supply either got snapped due to rain and wind or was suspended as a precautionary measure.
+Almost the entire city was plunged into the darkness since the evening as the electric supply either got snapped due to rain and wind or was suspended as a precautionary measure.
 Cell phone services were disrupted in many places.

-Despite losing its force a bit since Tuesday, the storm, which was categorised as super cyclone at one point of time, left the two eastern states on edge as it hollered on its destructive path.
+Despite losing its force a bit since Tuesday, the storm, which was categorized as super cyclone at one point of time, left the two eastern states on edge as it hollered on its destructive path.

 Mamata Banerjee said the enormity of the devastation will become clearer by Thursday when the storm will have passed over the state.